 I recently found out about two men (with whom I am acquainted) that took advantage of their social positions to groom, seduce, and take advantage of friends in my community.
 I'm having a lot of feelings about it, so I needed to sit down and clear my head.
 If this is not your cup of tea, then by all means stop reading.
 Otherwise, here goes.

 Considering the precarity of online dating, getting to know someone through a social outlet or work environment seems wholesome by comparison, and yet most victims of sexual crimes know their abusers, see them often and have had regular interactions in environments which would otherwise be considered "safe".
 And while the word seduction sounds harmless under the assumption that there is mutual consent- we are, after all, humans with very natural instincts- there is a difference between honest consent and coercion as the result of emotional manipulation.

-Unfortunately, due to the oppressions of our great great grandmothers, we are stuck with recordings that tell us to compete with each other, defend our abusers and use sex to secure our positions (and self-value).
-Honestly, it makes me want to go full lobotomy some days.
+From the time we are born, we receive messages about our roles, our aspirations, our value, and our appropriate responses to a world that operates under a capitalist patriarchy.
+Unfortunately, due to the oppressions of our great great grandmothers which trickled down the line, many of us were sold a fairytale along with instructions to compete with each other, defend our abusers and use sex to secure our positions (and self-value).
+Honestly, it makes me want to go full mental some days.

 This blog is unpaid and ad free.
 Your readership means the world, but if you would like to support my work in a more substantial way you can donate anytime with Paypal or Venmo me @Isabelle_LaFleur